cangozpi/PandaKeeper/README.md

 4- After reading the Input files send the fields to the solutions class and pass them to the solution methods.
 5- After calling the solution methods in the main class the programm outputs the correct results.
 6- Prepare different test cases to test programm.
+7- After testing edge cases distribution is not correct for multiple neighbours.
+  New Methods :
+  -->Updating assigning pandas
+  Using Distance Vector principles counting the neighbour pandas, look after each neighbours bamboo count and distribute by taking from the most feed neighbour.
+  -->Brute force with recursion

+  -->Random Method

 Results for:

 Input 1 :